traject/traject/README.md

 # Traject

-Tools for indexing MARC records to Solr.
+Tools for reading MARC records, transforming them with indexing rules, and indexing to Solr.
+Might be used to index MARC data for a Solr-based discovery product like [Blacklight](https://github.com/projectblacklight/blacklight) or [VUFind](http://vufind.org/).

-Generalizable to tools for configuring mapping records to associative array data structures, and sending them somewhere.
+Traject might also be generalized to a set of tools for getting structured data from a source, and sending it to a destination.

-**Currently under development, not production ready**
+**Traject is nearing 1.0, it is robust, feature-rich and ready for trial use**

 [![Gem Version](https://badge.fury.io/rb/traject.png)](http://badge.fury.io/rb/traject)
 [![Build Status](https://travis-ci.org/jrochkind/traject.png)](https://travis-ci.org/jrochkind/traject)